monster-js/monster-js/docs/main-concept/component.md

 * If a change is detected, only the affected UI elements are updated, ensuring efficient updates.

 ### 3. Automatic Change Detection
-* When the component's state changes, Weco JS automatically triggers its change detection system.
+* When the component's state changes, Monster JS automatically triggers its change detection system.
 * The system evaluates watchers and updates the UI precisely where needed.

 ### 4. Declarative Syntax
-* Weco JS components return a JSX-like template that defines the structure of the UI.
+* Monster JS components return a JSX-like template that defines the structure of the UI.
 * This syntax is intuitive and similar to other modern frameworks like React.

 ### 5. Lifecycle Hooks
-Weco JS components provide lifecycle hooks to manage their behavior at different stages:
+Monster JS components provide lifecycle hooks to manage their behavior at different stages:

 * `connected`: Triggered when the component is added to the DOM.
 * `afterViewInit`: Triggered after the component’s view has been fully initialized and connected to the DOM.